 We make the transition to becoming an insurance agent as simple as possible by providing plenty of assistance and giving you materials that help you accomplish your goals.
 Your Agency Manager will be your primary contact for helpful resources and tips.
 Even after you’ve become a contracted insurance agent, Farm Bureau provides educational information and training classes.

 Starting your own insurance business is not a decision that should be taken lightly.
 That’s why Farm Bureau offers the Developing Agent Program so you can test your skills before you commit.
 We let you dip your toes in the insurance industry for up to four months while we determine together if it’s the right step for you.
 During this period, you don’t have to quit your current job.
 You’ll set your own work schedule while you learn the ins and outs of running your own insurance business.

-If you think you’d like to get started in the Reserve Agent Program, your first step is to complete our online candidate information form.
+If you think you’d like to start the process of becoming a Farm Bureau insurance agent, your first step is to complete our online candidate information form.
 Next, you’ll take part in a series of interviews to start planning how you will succeed as an insurance agent.

 A Strategic Focus

-- Why Me?
+- Why me?

 - Why Farm Bureau?

-- Why Now?
+- Why now?